Baby Bath Safety Tips

 Before the umbilical cord falls out, babies only need a sponge bath.
 After a few weeks when it finally falls out, your baby is ready for their first real bath!
 But keep in mind that babies don’t need a full bath every day, only 2-3 times per week.
 However, you should give them a topping and a tailing every day.

 Topping involves cleaning their face, ears, and neck with a warm cloth or cotton pad.

-Tailing involves cleaning their genital area with warm water and drying gently and thoroughly before putting on a fresh diaper
+Tailing involves cleaning their genital area with warm water and drying gently and thoroughly before putting on a fresh diaper.

 Gather your necessary supplies beforehand

 Never, EVER leave your baby unattended.
 Babies can drown in as little as one inch of water.
-Before you give your baby a bath, gather all necessary supplies and put them with arms-reach.
+Before you give your baby a bath, gather all necessary supplies and put them within arms-reach.
 If you do forget something mid-bath, bring your baby with you.
 A wet shirt is a small price to pay for your baby’s safety.

 Babies’ soft, smooth skin gets very slippery after a bath, so keep a towel handy so you can immediately bundle them up.

 It’s also a good idea to have a diaper nearby in case the fresh air on their little bums makes them feel like going sooner than you expect.

 Safety-proof the bathroom

 Make sure anything with a cord is put away so the cord doesn’t become a tripping or tangling hazard, or a burning hazard if it conducts heat.